Enhjin/Vivere/docs/final.md

 ### Looking Back

 Originally, we had planned for our agent to be able to pick up resources as it learned to avoid fire and to find a map.
-In addition, we also planned to do a 10x10 map but realized that after a number of training episodes, our agent was performing as time went on (eg taking a longer time to find the exit, dying in the fire more, etc.) After receiving feedback from our peers, we decided to focus on making our agent ‘smarter’ in solving the mazes with a dynamic, random factor of the spreading fire - rather than overload our agent in doing multiple tasks.
-As a result, our project became an agent that can effectively solve 7x7 mazes in a reasonably fast time with minimal reward loss.
+We also wanted out agent to succeed in solving 10x10 mazes.
+However, after receiving feedback from our peers, we decided to focus on making our agent ‘smarter’ in solving the mazes with a dynamic, random factor of the spreading fire - rather than overload our agent in doing multiple tasks.
+As a result, our project became an agent that can effectively solve 7x7 mazes in a reasonably fast time with minimal reward loss and instead, redefined our 10x10 goal as a challenge for this project.

 ### Video